Devsh-Graphics-Programming/Nabla/include/nbl/builtin/hlsl/fft/README.md

 `template <typename IndexType, typename AccessType> void set(IndexType idx, AccessType value)`,
 `template <typename IndexType, typename AccessType> void get(IndexType idx, NBL_REF_ARG(AccessType) value)` and
 `void workgroupExecutionAndMemoryBarrier()`.
-The templates are there in case you want to use the same accessor in other ways, but for usage with FFT those methods MUST be able to be specialized with both `IndexType` and `AccessType` being `uint32_t`. `workgroupExecutionAndMemoryBarrier()` can be any method that ensures that whenever threads shuffle via the shared memory, all threads have reached the barrier after writing their values and before reading the values they need to get from it.
+The templates are there in case you want to use the same accessor in other ways, but for usage with FFT those methods MUST be able to be instantiated with both `IndexType` and `AccessType` being `uint32_t`. `workgroupExecutionAndMemoryBarrier()` can be any method that ensures that whenever threads shuffle via the shared memory, all threads have reached the barrier after writing their values and before reading the values they need to get from it.
 In our examples it's usually a `glsl::barrier()`.

 Furthermore, you must define the method `uint32_t3 nbl::hlsl::glsl::gl_WorkGroupSize()` (usually since we know the size we will launch at compile time we make this return values based on some compile-time known constants).
 This is because of an issue / bug with DXC caused by SPIR-V allowing both compile-time and runtime workgroup sizes.